Spit and Passion

 Publication Date: 10-01-2012

 For a limited time only!
-In celebration of Green Day's new album, Revolutionary Road, purchase a book at the regular price, and receive a signed copy, along with a special set of two prints, a button, and sticker, all featuring artwork by Cristy C. Road.
+In celebration of Green Day's new album, Revolutionary Road, purchase a book at the regular price, and receive a special set of two prints, a button, and sticker, all featuring artwork by Cristy C. Road.
 More information here.

 At its core, Spit and Passion is about the transformative moment when music crashes into a stifling adolescent bedroom and saves you.
 Suddenly, you belong.